ctastuto/offboarding-application/README.md

 # offboarding-application
-Powershell Module used to offboard users from an environment that utilises: Active Directory, Exchange, and JIRA
+Powershell Module used to offboard users from an environment that utilises Active Directory, Exchange, and JIRA
 ## Usage
 Used to offboard users.
 It will complete the following: